razor-network/docs-v2/docs/razor-go/commands/staker/set-config.md

 - Provider: The RPC URL of the provider you are using to connect to the blockchain.
 - Gas Multiplier: The value with which the gas price will be multiplied while sending every transaction.
 - Buffer Size: Buffer size determines, out of all blocks in a state, in how many blocks the voting or any other operation can be performed.
-- Wait Time: This is the number of blocks the system will wait while voting.
+- Wait Time: This is the number of seconds the system will wait while voting.
 - Gas Price: The value of gas price if you want to set manually.
 If you don't provide any value or simply keep it to 1, the razor client will automatically calculate the optimum gas price and send it.
 - Log Level: Normally debug logs are not logged into the log file.
 But if you want you can set `logLevel` to `debug` and fetch the debug logs.
 - Gas Limit: The value with which the gas limit will be multiplied while sending every transaction.